 - Kosher salt & Pepper

-For the Filet Mignon, Preheat oven to 425 degrees.
+For the filet mignon, preheat oven to 425 degrees.
 Allow steaks to come to room temperature and season both sides with salt and pepper.

 Bring a heavy bottom sauté pan to medium–high heat and add enough olive oil to coat the bottom of the pan.
 When oil is hot, add filets and sear for 3-4 minutes on one side until a nice crust is formed.
 Turn-over the steaks then place pan into the oven.
 About 10 minutes for medium-rare, 128 degrees internal temperature.
 Remove from oven and allow to rest 5 minutes.

-Pair this dish with Mary’s Sauvignon Blanc
+Pair these dishes with Mary’s Sauvignon Blanc